takeiteasy/rcmd/README.md

                     in hex (#FFFFFF) and rgb (rgb(255,255,255) formats.
                     (default: rgb(0,0,0)
     * --opacity/-o -- Set the opacity of the window (default: 0.5)
-    * --lua-l -- Path to Lua file to run on event.
+    * --lua/-l -- Path to Lua file to run on event.
 NOTE: This requires rcmd to be build with -DRCMD_ENABLE_LUA
     * --verbose/-b -- Enable logging
     * --help/-h -- Display this message
 ```